ceecedy/climate-commerce/scheduler/README.md

 ## Introduction

 The **Scheduler** is responsible for automating the execution of tasks in the data processing pipeline.
 It ensures that the orchestrator runs at predefined intervals, allowing for automated and timely data processing.
-Currently, there's no scheduler setup.
+Currently, there's no scheduler setup for it does not needed.

 ### Future Enhancements